MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepurchase-plan.md

 - Update reservation scope
 - Azure role-based access control (Azure RBAC)

-You can't split or merge the Defender for Cloud prepurchase plan.
+You can't split or merge the Defender for Cloud pre-purchase plan.
 For more information about managing reservations, see [Manage reservations after purchase](/azure/cost-management-billing/reservations/manage-reserved-vm-instance).

 ## Cancellations and exchanges